Fraexex/OpenBeam/README.md

 ### **RF Circuit Designers**
 You are responsible for designing the **RF circuitry** for the beamformer.
 Your tasks include:
--Determine the gain needed for each antenna element -Select an antenna and create impedance matching circuitry/RF stubs to interface with max2822 -Define design criteria such as Noise Figure, SNR, Bandwidth, Insertion Loss, and VSWR that are optimal for the application -Test RF circuitry by analyzing S-Parameters and comparing against simulation and design criteria -Insure RF Front End isnt causing phase coherence issues
+- Determine the gain needed for each antenna element
+- Select an antenna and create impedance matching circuitry/RF stubs to interface with max2822
+- Define design criteria such as Noise Figure, SNR, Bandwidth, Insertion Loss, and VSWR that are optimal for the application
+- Test RF circuitry by analyzing S-Parameters and comparing against simulation and design criteria
+- Insure RF Front End isnt causing phase coherence issues
 - Design Voltage regulation circuits for Power Supply of RF Amplfiers

 ### **PCB Designers**